meeech/shopify.tmbundle/readme.markdown

 Installation
 ------------

+The simplest way is to install it using the GetBundles bundle.

-Hey.
-Not familiar with Git?
-No worries.
-You just need to download the bundle in a few easy steps.
+Otherwise you can just need to download and install the bundle in a few easy steps.

 * Download the zip file: [http://github.com/meeech/shopify.tmbundle/zipball/master](http://github.com/meeech/shopify.tmbundle/zipball/master)
 * Unzip it